TheWorkflowAcademy/Trigger-Functions-from-Notes-Create-or-Edit-Zoho-CRM/README.md

 A workaround that allows Notes (Create/Edit) to be a function trigger in Zoho CRM.

 ## Core Idea
-*Notes* is technically a module in Zoho CRM, but unlike other modules, Workflow Rules doesn't allow you to set it as a function trigger.
+*Notes* is technically sort of like a module in Zoho CRM, but unlike other modules, Workflow Rules doesn't allow you to set it as a function trigger.
 Till the day that becomes possible, we have found a workaround that enables function triggering from Notes (create/edit).
 Here's the idea:

 [Enable Notifications](https://www.zoho.com/crm/developer/docs/api/v2/notifications/overview.html) -> [Zoho Flow](https://www.zoho.com/flow/) -> [Serverless Function](https://github.com/TheWorkflowAcademy/Zoho-CRM-Serverless-Functions)